marlonmetal/avalanche-docs/docs/nodes/maintain/metalgo-config-flags.md

 #### `--max-validator-stake` (int):

-The maximum stake, in nAVAX, that can be placed on a validator on the primary network.
-Defaults to `3000000000000000` (3,000,000 AVAX) on Mainnet.
+The maximum stake, in nMETAL, that can be placed on a validator on the primary network.
+Defaults to `3000000000000000` (3,000,000 METAL) on Mainnet.
 This includes stake provided by both the validator and by delegators to the validator.
 This can only be changed on a local network.

 #### `--stake-minting-period` (duration):